The Ethics of Pharmaceutical Marketing: Striking a Balance Between Health and Profit

 6. Patient Support Programs: These programs aim to support patients using specific medications by offering resources, information, and assistance with insurance coverage or copayments.
 Patient support programs not only improve patient adherence but also foster a positive brand image for the pharmaceutical company.

-7. Public Relations (PR): PR activities involve managing the reputation of pharmaceutical companies through press releases, media relations, and addressing public concerns.
-Effective PR can help shape public opinion, respond to controversies, and position the company as a reliable source of information.
+7. Public Relations (PR): Public Relation activities involve managing the reputation of pharmaceutical companies through press releases, media relations, and addressing public concerns.
+Effective Public Relation can help shape public opinion, respond to controversies, and position the company as a reliable source of information.

 8. Medical Education: Pharmaceutical companies often collaborate with healthcare organizations to provide continuing medical education (CME) for healthcare professionals.
 These educational programs cover a wide range of medical topics, including updates on new treatments and therapies.